News and events

 The Society was recently appointed Tenant and also benefited from this bequest, and has already purchased a Hydrogen-alpha telescope system to reveal solar features of the sun.
 This specialist equipment enables features like surface convection cells that transfer energy generated in its core to its 5,500 degree Celsius plasma surface known as the photosphere, where this energy is radiated into space, together with more violent phenomena like prominences, solar flares, and coronal mass ejections.

 At our AGM on the 19th of May 2022, several changes to our committee were made.
-Mike Dow stood down as our Chairman, and our former Treasurer Rick Tyers was appointed as the new Chairman after standing down as Hon Treasurer.
-Our auditor Barry Powrie was appointed as our new Hon Treasurer, and Andy Robertson who has been acting Hon Secretary since Eddie Vanner resigned as Hon Secretary during lockdown, was officially confirmed in this post.
+Mike Dow stood down as Chairman, and our former Treasurer Richard (Rick) Tyers was appointed as Chairman after standing down as Honorary Treasurer.
+Our auditor Barry Powrie was appointed as our new Hon Treasurer, and Andrew (Andy) Robertson who has been acting Hon Secretary since Eddie Vanner resigned as Honorary Secretary during lockdown, was officially confirmed in this post.
 Bob Mount also stood down as Observatory manager and Ray Bennion was appointed to this post, which was renamed Observatory curator.
-In addition, two existing Society members were appointed to non-executive roles, namely Chris Tyers and Jackie Butterworth.
+In addition, two existing Society members were appointed to non-executive roles, namely Christine (Chris) Tyers and Jackie Butterworth.
 Following a generous bequest to the Society from the executors of a local family, the Treasurer’s report confirmed the recent purchase of equipment to image the sun in Hydrogen-alpha, together with planned expenditure to develop the ground floor of the astronomical observatory in Hesketh Park as an information centre.
 This was to highlight the roles of Joseph Baxendell and his son as the former Southport corporation’s official meteorologists who used the former Fernley Meteorological observatory located in Hesketh Park to provide daily weather forecasts to the town.
 In addition, the decision to cease hosting Zoom meetings after the end of May 2022 was agreed.

 On Wednesday 5/2/2020 Southport AS who manages the observatory on behalf of Sefton MBC had the pleasure of showing the Mayoress of Sefton, Councillor June Burns, and her son who was acting as her Consort, the Grade 2 listed Victorian observatory and 1869 Cooke telescope in Hesketh Park.
 The Mayoress expressed delight that such a unique observatory and telescope was still available for the people of Sefton to visit and learn about the astronomical studies undertaken by the amateur Victorian astronomer Joseph Baxendell Snr. together with its current astronomical capabilities.